‘The Curse Of Oak Island’ Season 5: Rick And Marty To Dig For Another Season?

 The Curse of Oak Island Season 5 renewal or cancellation still hangs in the balance.
-But that is not stopping speculations that the hit History reality series could be renewed or canceled despite the lack of formal announcement from the network or the confirmation from its main stars, brothers Rick and Marty Lagina.
+But that is not stopping speculations that the hit History reality series could be renewed or canceled despite the lack of a formal announcement from the network or the confirmation from its main stars, brothers Rick and Marty Lagina.

-Indeed, The Curse of Oak Island Season 4 it was a thrilling ride for fans of the hit reality series.
-The show, which centers around the brothers Rick and Marty Lagina, documents the brothers as they try to solve the Oak Island mystery said to be more than two centuries old.
+Indeed, The Curse of Oak Island Season 4 was a thrilling ride for fans of the hit reality series.
+The show, which centers around Rick and Marty Lagina, documents the brothers as they try to solve the Oak Island mystery, which is said to be more than two centuries old.

 The Curse of Oak Island S04, Ep15 – Blood is Thicker #OakIsland #treasure https://t.co/cSXVoAiOnP pic.twitter.com/OdxG0jIQOF